Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Pretend you just moved into your new home and want to take the first shower.
 After cleaning up, you open the shower door only to discover that you must walk across a slippery tile floor to reach the towel bar.
-Now imagine the horror; a visiting friend needs to use the restroom, and once he finishes his business, he realizes someone mounted the paper-holder a step or two out of reach.
-Now pretend your friend made a mess and needs to take a shower.
-After cleaning up, he opens the shower curtain and discovers he needs to walk across a slippery floor to get to the towel rack located on the other side of the room.
+Now imagine the horror; a visiting friend needs to use the restroom, and once he finishes his business, your friend realizes the installer mounted the paper-holder a step or two out of reach.
 Both of these placement issues happened because the installer failed to plan the layout with the user in mind.
-After living in their home for a short amount of time, more than a few people have discovered the installer either placed one of the ceramic fixtures in an inconvenient spot or neglected to install one to begin with.
+After living in their home for a short amount of time, more than a few homeowners have discovered the installer either placed one of the ceramic fixtures in an inconvenient spot or neglected to install one to begin with.

 Layout the Ceramic Fixture

 When installing a toilet-paper holder, sit on the toilet seat and press the fixture against a nearby wall without leaving the seat.
 Use this as a placement guide.
 Hold the fixture's template against the wall in the appropriate location and use a pencil to create an outline.
 If the fixture manufacturer did not supply a template, sit the fixture's nipple on a piece of paper and trace its outline.
 Cut out the outline and use this as the template.

 Use a similar method to determine a towel bar's location.
 Locate the bar within reach of the tub, shower or sink.
 Sometimes installing a set on a narrow wall requires cutting the bar with a saw and then adjusting the template's length accordingly.
 If the room contains an existing towel bar, measure the distance from the bottom of a post to the floor.
 Transfer this measurement to the new fixture's location.
 Hold the towel bar's template against the wall, keeping the bottom of the template even with the transferred measurement mark.
 Hold a bubble level on the template and adjust it until both posts sit level with each other, then trace the template's openings on the wall with a pencil.

 Cut the Drywall